Best Coffee Bean Roasters for at-home, small batch roasting (top 6)

 If you claim to love coffee more than most people, then you need to step up your game and get a home coffee roaster.
 If you really enjoy fresh, roasted coffee, having a home roaster will be right up your alley.
 What does it take to roast coffee at home?

 Read on to find out more.

 When I first started roasting coffee at home, I did what many people do.
 I went out and bought a $2 used popcorn maker at a thrift store and ordered green coffee beans.
 I learned very quickly that roasting great coffee was more complicated than simply turning green coffee brown.
 There are so many other variables involved.

-A popcorn maker is designed to do one thing – push hot air through a pile of tiny kernels.
+A popcorn popper is designed to do one thing – push hot air through a pile of tiny kernels.
 Although that is the foundation of roasting coffee, it doesn’t accomplish everything we need it to.
 It’s very easy for a popcorn maker to over roast some beans, while under roasting others – creating a very inconsistent batch of coffee.
 Inconsistently roasted beans don’t make a great cup of coffee (1).

 This is because the air that is pushing through the beans is not very strong, leading to limited movement in the chamber.
 This also means you can only roast a small amount at a time.
 Professional roasters will rotate the beans constantly for an even roast (2).

 Different Types Of Coffee Roasters

-There are 2 main types of roasters we will be looking at today.
+There are 2 main types of roasters we will be looking at today:

 Air roasters, which are similar in concept to a popcorn maker, heat the beans using direct heat (convection).
 Hot air is pushed through the roasting chamber, touching all the beans directly.

 Drum roasters, which use indirect heat (conduction) to roast the beans.
 Inside the machine is a round chamber that rotates.
 Heat is applied to the outside of the metal chamber, and the beans are roasted as they come in contact with the chamber (3).
 Choose the right roaster and you’ll achieve the perfect coffee roast (take a look into different roast profiles here).

 Different roasters have different capacities.
 Typically air roasters will only be able to roast small amounts while drum roasters have larger roasting chambers for bigger batches.
 If you want to roast a few small batches of different coffees each week, you might opt for a smaller air roaster.
 If you want to roast one big batch and be set for the week, you might need to go for a drum roaster instead.

-Pro Tip: Think about the amount of coffee you drink each week and the number of times you are willing to roast.
+Before deciding: think about the amount of coffee you drink each week and the number of times you are willing to roast.
 If you just roast large batches, opt for a large roaster.

 How Much Control Do You Want?

 What’s your roaster personality?
 Flip a switch and walk away, or tweak every variable for a completely unique roast?
 In general, more expensive roasters offer greater controllability.
 Yet, even at the lower end, you will have basic time and temperature controls that you can adjust.

 As you move towards the higher end you will find roasters with programmability, which allow you to create and save roast profiles for increased consistency.
 Once profiles are set, you can simply turn the roaster on, select a profile, and it will automatically follow the settings and complete the roast without additional input.

-Pro Tip: If you plan to immerse yourself into roasting, go for something with high controllability.
+PRO TIP: If you plan to immerse yourself into roasting, go for something with high controllability.
 It may be hard to learn the ropes, but you’ll be happier long term.

 Cooling Is Almost As Important As Heating

 Once the coffee has reached the desired roast level, it’s very important for the beans to cool down quickly.If you don’t cool the beans down, they will continue to roast due to the heat built up in the chamber.
 A cooling feature is thus important in any roaster.
 For most available roasters, cool air will simply blow through the roasting chamber once roasting is complete.

-The most expensive roaster on our list, however, has an external tray that the beans are dumped into, which cools the beans much faster.
+The most expensive roaster on our list, however, has an external tray that the beans are dumped onto, which cools the beans much faster.
 This is a major advantage if you don’t want your coffee to over roast.

 Keeping It Clean